Learn how to use projects to track your labor costs and profitability in QuickBooks Online Plus, Advanced, and Accountant.

 - Select Hourly cost rate.
 This opens the hourly cost rate window.

-- Select the calculator icon to pull up the cost calculator.
+- Select the calculator icon to open the hourly cost rate calculator.

-- You can also enter data for their additional employer taxes, workers' comp, and overhead to get even more accurate hourly cost rate info.
+- Enter any additional employer taxes, workers' comp, or overhead for even more accurate hourly costs.

 - Select the Projects menu.

-- Run a Time Cost by Employee or Vendor report.
+- Time Cost by Employee or Vendor report